Incubators and Accelerators Helping Startups Succeed in Leeds

 Indielab

 Established in 2015, Indielab works to support businesses in the UK’s creative sector.
 They run dedicated accelerators throughout the year, both nationally and regionally.
-Their West Yorkshire programme, delivered in partnership with Leeds City Region Enterprise Partnership (LEP), aims to create growth and commercial success across TV, games, film and animation.
-The first cohort included 15 production companies, 11 games companies and a £1.5 million investment.

 NatWest’s Entrepreneur Accelerator

-This Leeds business accelerator comes from banking giants NatWest and offers a whole range of services designed to help you scale up faster.
-From one-to-one coaching to thought leadership events, networking opportunities and focused support within your specialism, they go all out to fill the gaps in your knowledge and help you maximise the potential of your business.
-But that’s not all because participants also have access to the co-working space in their Leeds hub.
+This Leeds business accelerator comes from banking giants NatWest, offering a range of free services designed to help you scale up faster.
+From one-to-one coaching to focused support within your specialism, they go all out to fill the gaps in your knowledge and help you maximise the potential of your business.

 Platform